radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 be specific to this design context.
 -->

-**CRD (Custom Resource Definition)**: A Kubernetes resource that allows users to define their own resource types.
+**CRD (Custom Resource Definition)**: A definition for a Kubernetes resource that allows users to define their own resource types.

-**GitOps** A way to do Kubernetes cluster management and application delivery.
-It works by using Git as a single source of truth for declarative infrastructure and applications.

-**Flux**: A GitOps tool that automates the deployment of applications to Kubernetes clusters.

-**ArgoCD**: Another GitOps tool that automates the deployment of applications to Kubernetes clusters.
+**CR (Custom Resource)**: An instance of a CRD that represents a custom resource in Kubernetes.

+**Bicep**: A Domain Specific Language (DSL) for defining Azure resources, or when used with Radius, Azure resources, AWS resources, and Radius resources.

 ## Objectives